Atakan97/PlaqueAnalyzerStudio/README.md

    GRANT ALL PRIVILEGES ON DATABASE plaque_db TO plaque_user;
    ```

-   If you use different credentials, update `application.properties`:
+   If you use different credentials, please update `application.properties`:

    ```properties
    spring.datasource.url=jdbc:postgresql://localhost:5432/plaque_db